apache/nuttx/configs/olimex-lpc-h3131/README.txt

        RAMTest: Pattern test: 30000000 33554432 33333333 cccccccc
        RAMTest: Address-in-address test: 30000000 33554432

-    4. This configuration has been used to test USB host functionaly.
+    4. This configuration has been used to test USB host functionality.
 USB host is *not* enabled by default.
 If you will to enable USB host support in the NSH configuration, please modify the NuttX configuration as follows: